Taaaaab/ai-tour-guide/README.md

 # AI Tour Guide

 AI Tour Guide powered by OpenAI, using React, Vite and Chakra UI.
-Type a location and click the button to see list of things to do with embedded Google Map API.
+Type a location and click the button to see list of things to do with embedded Google Maps API.

 **Link to project:** https://taaaaab.github.io/ai-tour-guide/